DRIVEWISE/VehiCool/README.md

 ## Documentation

 At the moment the documentation is not available.
 We are working on it.
-In the meantime, you can refer to the [`examples`](examples/README.md) folder and to the source code which is well documented.
+In the meantime, you can refer to the [`examples`](examples/README.md) folder and to the [`source code`](classes) which is well documented.

 ## Licence

-We release this library under the [BSD 2-Clause Licence](LICENCE).
+We release this library under the [BSD 2-Clause License](LICENSE).